fuzzylogicxx/fuzzylogic/posts/gap-versus-margin-in-css.md

 draft: true

 ---
+`gap` is great and in many ways feels _superior_ to margin.
+And now that all modern browsers support `gap` for both grid and flexbox it‘s tempting to want to use it for every multi-item layout that requires space between items, thus replacing our previous `margin`-based implementations.
+(I’m sure I’ve heard other developers say “I’m using grid here just to get access to `gap`”.)
+But is `gap` _always_ the best choice?

+## Why `gap` is so attractive

-gaps (via `gap`) are defined at the container level.
-This means we define them once for the entire layout and they are applied consistently within it.
+Spacing implemented via `gap` is defined at the _container_ level.
+This means we define spacing once for the entire layout and then it is automatically applied consistently within.

-Advantages of gap:
+This brings a number of advantages:

-* `gap` allows terser code, less duplication, reduced scope for error, more predictable regardless of the nature of the components within the layout.
+* by not requiring to target every item `gap` allows terser code, reduced scope for error, and is generally slightly more reliable and agnostic to the nature of the components within the layout;
-* Using margins would require a declaration on each and every item.
-This can get complicated when items are different in nature, or come from different reusable components.
+* We are styling the _context_—this can help when considering a _system_ and how its parts interrelate, rather than us always working at item level.
+For example it lets us consider the “between” state, and also that this between state might not exist if there are insufficient items.
-* gap introduces space _in between_ items, not around them. `margin` would require special cases to remove extra margins before the first item and after the last one.
+* `gap` introduces space _in between_ items, not around them.  `margin` would require special cases to remove extra margins before the first item and after the last one.
 With gaps, we don’t need to do this.
-It’s good to have enabling selectors rather than a combination of enabling then disabling selectors.
+It’s good to have “enabling selectors” only rather than a clumsier combination of enabling and disabling selectors;

-Interesting things to consider:
+* in responsive layouts which need to appear in both vertical (stacked) and horizontal (linear) configurations, `gap` _just works._ By contrast if using margin you’d need to set it in all directions and supplement it with negative margin hacks then add an extra, insulating `div`;
+* `gap` tends to preserve the symmetry of layouts better than `margin` and to not affect overall `width` and `height` in unpredictable ways.

+## The interesting case of the Stack

+Should Stack be flexbox-based and use `gap`?
+Or more widely, what should and shouldn’t use `gap` for spacing out its items?

+`gap` isn’t the only way of putting space only _between_ items.
+Can also use the owl selector.
+It has zero specificity other than the initial class (the universal selector * has zero specificity).
+This makes it easier to override with `.exception` later, at either the `.stack` component level _or_ for a specific item within a stack.

+If we were to use `gap` there’d be no way of overriding the gap for one of the children in a stack; it isn’t possible.
+That’s why EL stuck with margin being set using the owl selector.

+Just because something new comes along doesn’t automatically invalidate an older technique.

+The Stack is only for vertical layouts.
+It doesn’t _need_ flexbox unless you want to split the stack, for example to push the last item to the bottom of the container.

-When working with reusable grid or flexbox components, it’s handy to use a custom property for setting the size of gaps because it’s highly flexible.
-Sometimes we may want to nest those components but this brings the risk of custom properties being unintentionally overridden.
+When working with reusable grid or flexbox components, it’s handy to use `gap` for spacing between items (for all the reasons above) and to set that via a custom property because it makes it easy to set that to a range of values (via inline `style` a bit like a prop) without needing a separate class for each.
+(Because Custom Properties also participate in CSS’s cascade they are great for writing a base component then overriding to create exceptions.)
+Sometimes we might want to nest our component, however this brings the risk of custom properties being unintentionally overridden.

 Every Layout’s Stack opts for `margin` via a `--space` custom property.
 This custom property is set and overridden on the _children_ rather than on the parent (unlike most of their other layouts which set `gap` on the parent):

 > **Custom property placement:** …we’re still setting the `--space` value on the children, not “hoisting” it up.
 If the parent is where the property is set, it will get overridden if the parent becomes a child in nesting (see Nested variants, above).

+Possible TL;DR:

+* Does it have to use flexbox or grid or is standard flow layout sufficient?
+* Perhaps it’s better to stick with flow (rule of least power) if possible?
+(I’ve previously ran into problems working with pages that over-use flexbox in column direction.)
+* is it a quantum layout?
+* is it using custom properties?
+* might one be nested inside another?

 ## References

 * [https://css-tricks.com/minding-the-gap/](https://css-tricks.com/minding-the-gap/ "https://css-tricks.com/minding-the-gap/")
+* [Stack of Stacks](https://www.youtube.com/watch?v=HrkWtRqpUwg) presented at CSS Café by Heydon Pickering